 We deliver the vast majority of executive pay as performance-based, "at-risk" incentive compensation, with a portion allocated to the delivery of shorter-term periodic results and the majority weighted toward the delivery of longer-term shareholder value.
-We believe this approach achieves our objective of aligning pay and performance, without providing an incentive for excessive risk-taking.
+This approach achieves our objective of aligning pay and performance, without providing an incentive for excessive risk-taking.